Select your newsletters:

 In April 2008, we moved to rented offices about 20 kilometers from IPR, for the time it takes to build permanent offices close to IPR.
 To cater to the various R&D needs of ITER, especially for the ITER India procurement packages, we have already started the construction of a 5,761-square-metre laboratory building within the IPR premises, which is scheduled for occupation in October 2010.

-At present, the focus of ITER-India activities is the completion of remaining design work, in order to meet the ITER Baseline deadline in November 2009, and to sign Procurement Arrangements (PAs) on schedule.
-A lot of design and R&D activities are ongoing especially for the cryostat, cryo-lines, vessel in-wall shields, the diagnostic neutral beam, ion cyclotron source development, etc. In April, ITER-India signed the first PA for the Diagnostic Neutral Beam power supplies.
-The second PA for the vessel In-Wall Shields is going to be signed in the ITER Organization-Domestic Agency coordination meeting in Chengdu, China during 23-25 September, followed by others in the coming months.
+At present, the focus of ITER India activities is the completion of remaining design work, in order to meet the ITER Baseline deadline in November 2009, and to sign Procurement Arrangements on schedule.
+A lot of design and R&D activities are ongoing especially for the cryostat, cryolines, vessel in-wall shields, diagnostic neutral beam, ion cyclotron source development, etc. In April, ITER India signed the first Procurement Arrangement for the diagnostic neutral beam power supplies.
+The second for the vessel in-wall shields is going to be signed at the ITER Organization-Domestic Agency coordination meeting in Chengdu, China, during 23-25 September, followed by others in the coming months.

 Although ITER is a very complex project, we are confident that it will achieve its objective.
 With a strong will to reach that objective, together we can make it work.